 - What do your customers call your products and services?

-- Which categories do your products and services fall under?
+- Which categories group your products and services?

 - What are your competitors’ keywords?

 Example Seed Keyword List

 Let’s look at an example Seed Keyword List for an imaginary company that sells dog supplies.
 After some quick brainstorming, we created a list of 14 seed keywords that describe their products and services.
 Each one of these terms is associated with one of the site’s landing pages or product pages.